ugoviti/izpbx/README.md

 - Start izpbx using docker-compose command:
   - `docker-compose up -d`

-- Wait 60 seconds and point your web browser to the IP address of your docker host and follow initial startup guide
+- Wait the pull to finish (60 seconds with fast lines) and point your web browser to the IP address of your docker host and follow initial startup guide

 Note: by default, to correctly handle SIP NAT and SIP-RTP UDP traffic, the izpbx container will use the `network_mode: host`, so the izpbx container will be exposed directly to the outside network without using docker internal network range (**network_mode: host** will prevent multiple izpbx containers from running inside the same host).
 Modify docker-compose.yml and comment `#network_mode: host` if you need to run multiple izpbx deploy in the same host (not tested. there will be problems with RTP traffic).